ta-interaktiv/ta-interactive-public/README.md

 As project name please use the folder of your project in `./content/year/..` to run the build.
 The should now run at <http://localhost:9000> where you can develop and test it.

-## Deploy the graphic via Gulp and Console
+## Deploy the graphic via Gulp in Console

 ```
 GRAPHIC=projectname ENV=dist gulp build